thoughtspot/thoughtspot.github.io/_appliance/hardware/connect-appliance-dell.md

 {% include image.html file="dell-power-button.png" title="Dell power buttons" alt="The power buttons for the nodes are on the front of the appliance.
 There is one power button for each node." caption="Dell power buttons" %}

 There is one power button for each node.
+The image above shows two of the four power buttons.

 ## Configure the management settings
 Next, [configure the management settings.]({{ site.baseurl }}/appliance/hardware/configure-management-dell.html)